State of Emergency Declared in the City of Flint

 Water filters, bottled water and at-home water test kits are being provided to Flint residents free of charge at Water Resource Centers located around the city.
+Filters and at-home water test kits are also available at Flint City Hall.
 For questions about filters, or other issues/concerns related to the water crisis call 211.
 For general information call City Hall at 810-766-7165.

 Additional information can be found at:

 *Effective April 11, 2018, Flint residents can go to any of the following Help Centers to obtain bottled water and other related supplies.
 The Help Centers are open on the following days from 10:00 a.m. – 2:00 p.m.:

 1309 N. Ballenger Hwy, Flint, MI 40504